pat-earl/faculty-page/src/teaching/2019-20/268-multid-calc/index.md

 This course is a serious introduction to multidimensional calculus that makes use of matrices and linear transformations.
 Students will be expected to write proofs; however, some of the deeper results will be presented without proofs.

+### Learning Objectives

+* Develop familiarity and a conceptual understanding of multi-variable differential and integral calculus.
+* Become comfortable with mathematically rigorous proofs in this setting.

 ### Pre-requisites

 * One variable calculus, at the level of [21-122](http://coursecatalog.web.cmu.edu/search/?P=21-122), and its pre-requisites.